-Project grades are the result of three areas of evaluation: Professionalism, Process & Realization.
+Project grades are the result of three areas of evaluation:

+- Professionalism

+- Process

+- Realization

 At any time during the semester, you may meet with the instructor for evaluations of current grades or dissatisfactions with a grade that you received on any project & how it may be improved upon.

-Professionalism: Your grade in the area of professionalism will focus on issues of attendance, preparation, deadlines, critique participation, personal attitude & articulation - the ability to speak & write clearly about ideas/concepts presented in class.
+Professionalism: Your grade in the area of professionalism will focus on issues of attendance, preparation, deadlines, critique participation, personal attitude & articulation-the ability to speak & write clearly about ideas/concepts presented in class.
 Projects for this course will be assigned similar to the way that professional designers receive "design briefs" detailing the specific requirements for a project.
-The student will then be expected to document the creative process, which they follow in developing individual design solutions.
-Successive projects will be assigned for the class, & modified or customized to a certain degree based on the overall understanding of previous assignments.
+The student will then be expected to document the creative process, which they follow in developing individual design solutions.(your process journals) Successive projects will be assigned for the class, & modified or customized to a certain degree based on the overall understanding of previous assignments.

-Process: Faculty rely on classroom observation in evaluating a student's process in developing a project.
-It will focus generally on how thoroughly the student pushes visual exploration & concept research through such processes as sketching/thumbnails & creative/thoughtful writing.
+Process: Faculty relies on classroom observation in evaluating a student's process in developing a project.
+Focus is generally on how thoroughly the student pushes visual exploration & concept research through such processes as sketching/thumbnails & creative/thoughtful writing.
 Students who attend class, make visible their process investigations & are prepared for the scheduled activities/discussions, reveal valuable information about their performance.
 In the absence of such information, faculty must resort to an unsatisfactory rating in evaluating the student's process.
 When handing in an assignment, you may be required to include photocopies of relevant pages from the journal & other process materials in addition to the actual assignment.
+Your ability to clearly articulate your design goals and objectives related to each project solution is an essential aspect of your education in becoming a professional designer.
+You will have the opportunity to enhance these skills through critique, journaling and process development.